-I’m an Assistant Professor of Sociology at Florida State University and a faculty affiliate in the Center for Demography and Population Health.
+I am the Charles B. Nam Associate Professor of Sociology at Florida State University and a faculty affiliate in the Center for Demography and Population Health.
 My expertise is at the intersection of demography, migration, population projections, and climate change.
-My review article on Sea Level Rise and Human Migration describes one of the most costly and permanent consequences of climate change.

-I have received the Cozzarelli Prize from the National Academies of Science, Engineering and Medicine for best paper in the Social and Behaviorial sciences published in the Proceedings of the National Academies, twice received the E. Walter Terrie Award for the best paper on Applied Demography, and the University of Georgia awarded me an Excellence-in-Research Award for my dissertation on sea level rise and human migration.
-More than 400 media outlets have covered my research including Time Magazine, the New York Times, the Guardian, the Washington Post, and National Geographic.
-My publications appear in a diverse set of journals including Nature Climate Change, Proceedings of the National Academies of Science, Demography, Environmental Research Letters, Demographic Research, Population and Environment, Statistical Modelling, and Population Research and Policy Review, among others.
+I have received the Cozzarelli Prize from the National Academies of Science, Engineering and Medicine for best paper in the Social and Behavioral sciences published in the Proceedings of the National Academies, the Early Achievement Award from the Population Association of America, twice received the E. Walter Terrie Award for the best paper on Applied Demography, and the University of Georgia awarded me an Excellence-in-Research Award for my dissertation on sea level rise and human migration.
+More than 800 media outlets have covered my research including Time Magazine, the New York Times, the Guardian, the Washington Post, and National Geographic, amongst others.
 Prior to arriving at FSU, I spent nearly a decade directing the Applied Demography Program at the University of Georgia.

 PhD in Geography, 2016